apache/metron/metron-deployment/README.md

 How do I deploy Metron within AWS?
 ----------------------------------
-You can deploy Metron as a single node or a 10-node cluster.
-The diffrence between both types of deployments are below.
+You can deploy Metron as a single node or as 10-node cluster in AWS EC2.
+The diffrence between deploying as a single node and as 10 nodes are below.

-### Single Node Cluster Deployment
+### AWS Single Node Cluster Deployment
 This will deploy Metron and all of its dependencies on a single EC2 node in AWS.

 #### What is this good for?